How to Use Primer Coats for Getting High-Quality Vacuum Metallized Coatings

 The end result?
 A plastic component that looks like it's been dipped in chrome—without the weight, rusting, or high cost.

-Where Is Vacuum Metalising Used?
+Where is Vacuum Metalising Used?

 You’ve probably encountered vacuum metalised parts today without even knowing it.
 This technique is widely used across: